-2017’s ‘The Dark Tower’ Is A Sequel?
-[SPOILERS]
+Is 2017’s ‘The Dark Tower’ A Sequel?
+[Spoilers]

 The name “Stephen King” has risen to the forefront of pop culture lately, so it is no wonder the movie “adaptation” of his Dark Tower books due out in August is a very big deal.
 The series is considered by many fans to be the pinnacle of King’s bibliography, after all.

-The word “adaptation” is placed in quotes above because, as the directors of the movie have confirmed explicitly and Stephen King himself has implied in a very cryptic tweet, the movie will not be a 1:1 retelling of The Dark Tower‘s events as they were written.
+The word adaptation is placed in quotes above because, as the directors of the movie have confirmed explicitly and Stephen King himself has implied in a very cryptic tweet, the movie will not be a 1:1 retelling of The Dark Tower’s events as they were written.
 Instead, it will be a sequel to the literary series.
 The series was finished, though, so how does a sequel make sense when we have never been given a Dark Tower movie before?

-[WARNING: Massive spoilers that reveal the end of the Dark Tower book series (although not the movie) lie ahead.
-If you are planning on reading the series, do not continue.
-It is understandable if you are not, however, as the seven Dark Tower books do comprise of 4,250 pages.
-That’s quite a bit of text to process, and some people might prefer to wait for the much-condensed filmic version.
-If you are included in that camp or if you are already familiar with the ending of The Dark Tower, read on.]
+Warning: Massive spoilers that reveal the end of the Dark Tower book series (although not the movie) lie ahead.
+If you are planning to read the series, do not continue.
+It is understandable if you are not, however, as the seven Dark Tower books do comprise around 4,250 pages.
+That’s quite a bit of text to process, and some people might prefer to wait for the much-condensed cinematic version.
+If you are included in that camp, or if you are already familiar with the ending of The Dark Tower, read on.

 The Dark Tower is the story of a master Gunslinger (like a cross between King Arthur, Neo, and Clint Eastwood) named Roland Deschain and his quest to reach the Dark Tower, a powerful cosmic structure that binds worlds together.
-Roland, who meets several fellow gunslingers early on in his quest who accompany him, is racing against both the Man in Black (an entity bent on destruction of the tower) and time itself — the Tower will fall if he does not get to it in time.
+Roland, who meets several fellow gunslingers early on in his quest who accompany him, is racing against both the Man in Black (an entity bent on the destruction of the tower) and time itself — the Tower will fall if he does not get to it in time.
 In the last of the seven books, most of Roland’s companions (including Jake Chambers, a character included in the movie) die, and Roland does indeed reach the Dark Tower.
-So How is a sequel possible?
+So how is a sequel possible?

 When Roland reaches the top of the tower he has quested for in the books, he finds the start of his journey.
-It is revealed that Roland has been sentenced to repeating his journey to the tower over and over again until he can finish it without making any errors in moral judgement.
+It is revealed that Roland has been sentenced to repeat his journey to the tower over and over again until he can finish it without making any errors in moral judgment.
 The only difference in the beginning of Roland’s “new cycle,” reveals the book, is that he sets off in possession of the Horn of Eld, an artifact he encountered during his youth.

 If the ending of The Dark Tower sounds like a letdown, you’re not alone in thinking that.
-It also angered many King fans who had hoped for a more exciting conclusion to the otherwise-epic saga.
+It also angered many King fans who had hoped for a more exciting conclusion to the otherwise epic saga.

 “The hardcore fans of The Dark Tower series will know that this is actually a sequel to the books in a way,” said Nikolaj Arcel, the Dark Tower director, in an Entertainment Weekly interview last Summer.